Biden Calls for Healing as Trump Vows Legal Fight

 Supporters waited for Biden’s address in a lot of parked cars, waiving American Flags and blue glow sticks.

-The first priority for his administration, Biden said, would be working to control the Covid-19 pandemic and that starts before the first day in the White House.
-He would name a group of transition advisors to plan how to implement his plan to fight the virus.
+His administration’s first priority, Biden said, would be working to control the Covid-19 pandemic and that starts before the first day in the White House.
+Monday, he would name a group of transition advisors to create an “action blueprint” to implement his plan to fight the virus.

-“That plan will be built on a bedrock of science.
+“That plan will be built on bedrock science.
 It will be constructed out of compassion, empathy, and concern,” Biden said.
-“I will spare no effort — or commitment — to turn this pandemic around.”
+“I will spare no effort — none — or any commitment to turn around this pandemic.”

 He also said he wanted his administration to look like America.

 Referencing the celebrating by Americans earlier in the day, Biden said he was surprised and humbled by the “outpouring of hope.”
-Americans had spoken, he said, the largest number of Americans to back a particular candidate – 74 million – had voted for him, he said, a broad coalition he described as progressive and conservative, urban and rural, gay and straight, Asian, Native American and Latino.
+Americans had spoken, he said.
+The largest number of Americans to back a particular candidate – 74 million – had voted for him, a broad coalition he described as progressive and conservative, urban and rural, gay and straight, Asian, Native American and Latino.

 But he was particularly moved by the support of African Americans during the Democratic presidential primaries, when his campaign was “at its lowest ebb,” buoying it forward to sweep Super Tuesday.

 Speaking to supporters of Trump, Biden said he understood their disappointment.
 “I’ve lost a couple times myself,” he said.
+“But now let’s give each other a chance.”

 Quoting from the biblical book of Ecclesiastes, Biden pressed it was a time to heal.